NOS CYCLISTES À TRAVERS

 Track cycling was very popular in France in the last decade of the XIXth century.
 More than 40 tracks were opened in the country between 1893 and 1900.

-This only car pictured in the game.
-I am not an expert but it looks like a XIXth century car to me, maybe an old Peugeot.
+This is the only car pictured in the game.
+I am not an expert, but it looks like a XIXth century car to me, maybe an old Peugeot.

 Unfortunate composition: it looks like the soldiers just shot the fallen rider.
 Notice a member of the cyclist infantry (which was created in France in 1892).